Key words: Child molestation, complications, prevention, treatment, Nigeria.

-The Effects or complications of CSA.
+The Effects or complications of child molestation.

-Not every child that is sexually abused will be affected or impacted in the same way.
+Not every child that is molested will be affected or impacted in the same way.
 The aftermath of CSA differs in each affected child.
 The aftermath will depend on factors such as the biological make up of the child, the severity of the abuse, etc. The presence or absence of other forms of child abuse will also play significant role.
 These make up what is known as resilience.

 These brain areas get reduced in size.
 The areas affected are the areas for memory and emotions, etc.

 These psychological impacts are brought about by the fact that the victim feels betrayed.
 There is also lack of trust on the perpetrator.
 These psychological disorders most often will continue until adulthood.

 These can include delinquency, depressive disorders especially major depressive disorder, anxiety, schizophrenia, Bipolar Disorders (BD).